LouisJackman/language-x/docs/language-proposal/details/sylan-il.md

 _conceptually_.
 When it says _send_, it always means _copy across_.

 Arrays can store numeric data, functions, or tasks, but they cannot be mixed.
+Being able to return multiple values, including multiple array types, is how Sylan can return data that "mixes" numeric data, tasks, and functions.

 Sylan IL platforms must not allow data from non-numeric arrays to be treated like numeric data; if a process can bruteforce a numeric range until it finds a